wso2/docs-choreo-dev/en/docs/administration/organization.md

 ## Switch Organizations

-In the case you are added to another organization, you have the option of switching organizations.
-You can switch the organization from the header bar in the Choreo console.
+If you are a member of more than one organization, you can switch from one organization to another.
+To do this select the required organization from the **Organization** list in the header bar.

 ![organizations](../assets/img/administration/organiaztions.png)